-You should expect to spend about an hour before each class session working through the readings.
-This means reading the text for detail, studying the syntax for new language features, and working to learn vocabulary - not just skimming through the material before class.
+You should expect to spend about an hour before each class session working through the online material.
+This means reading the pages for detail, doing the embedded exercises and thinking about the provided answers, studying the syntax for new language features, and working to learn vocabulary - not just skimming through the material before class.